wmahfoudh/archmallow/docs/more.md

 ````bash
 sudo pacman -S python-pip
 ````
-## Thunar
+## thunar
-[Thunar](https://wiki.archlinux.org/index.php/Thunar) is a lightweight files manager, it can automount removable drives if started as a deamon at login ``thunar --daemon``, provide a trash can, etc.
+[thunar](https://wiki.archlinux.org/index.php/Thunar) is a lightweight files manager, it can automount removable drives if started as a deamon at login ``thunar --daemon``, provide a trash can, etc.
 ````bash
 sudo pacman -S thunar thunar-archive-plugin thunar-media-tags-plugin thunar-volman gvfs
 ````